noahschlorf/trading-system-outline/README.md

-Certainly!
-Here's a well-formatted README for the "trading-system-outline" repository:

----

 # Trading System Outline

 A comprehensive trading system project designed to fetch historical data, process buy/sell orders, and display trading statistics.